 I raised the tables again using bed risers and ordered bar stools.
 The band was in the back by last year's surfer dude.

 In the foreground is the Margaritaville sign I had made up 4 years ago.
 Behind it is my captain and his first mate.
 At the wedding, they were props in the photo booth area.
 They are welcoming everyone aboard.
 I used this same cruise ship graphic that I had created for my niece's bridal shower.
 After MANY years, people are just beginning to ask me about where all the graphic posters are created.
 When I tell them that I make them myself, they are starting to admire them.
-I guess I should be grateful that everyone is having such a good time at the parties.
+I guess I should be grateful that everyone is having such a good time at the parties in the past that they never noticed them in detail.

 I made the pole from another pvc plumbing piece filled with cement.
 Using a connector and 2" pipe sprayed black, I bought the chalkboard arrows at JoAnn Fabrics.
 I attached them with black velcro.
 (For the wedding they pointed out directions for photographer, games, etc.)